10 Horse Facilities in Florida to Visit

 6. Clarcona Horseman's Park

 Orange County’s Clarcona Horseman's Park (3535 Damon Road, Apopka, FL 32703) offers weekend horse shows throughout the year and possesses plenty of space for practice and lessons.
 These horse facilities feature show rings with bleacher seating, judging towers and horse stalls.
 Also home to the Mid-Florida Quarter Midget Race Track and Association, this public park offers car races on most Friday evenings.

 7. Horse World Riding Stables

 Horse World Riding Stables, just south of Orlando in the Walt Disney World Resort area, offers 3 levels of guided trail rides, depending on your riding experience.
 If you’re tempted by the idea of a good horse beneath you, a blue sky above, and hundreds of acres to explore on horseback, check them out.
 This family-owned and -operated facility is geared toward healthy fun and a love for land and nature.
-Yes, I’ve been there.
-They are friendly and the horses are well cared for.

 8. Crescent J Ranch

 Florida Eco-Safaris, at Forever Florida and the Crescent J Ranch, presents 4,700 acres of pristine Florida wilderness and a working cattle ranch.
 Forever Florida offers an overnight ride (ride all day, camp at night).
 Camping is available if you want to stay.

 If you have a yen to experience the natural charm of North Florida, I’d suggest the Spirit of the Suwannee Music Park.
 With 20-plus miles of trails to ride, much of it along the banks of the historic Suwannee River, it makes for a great family outing.
 The park offers cabins, camping, concerts and events, as well as hiking, canoeing, and even miniature golf.